Absolute Pacifism (Unbiblical) vs. Limited Pacifism (Biblical)

 First, the group that came to arrest Jesus was comprised of soldiers & officials and therefore represented the governing authorities to whom we are obligated to submit.
 More importantly, as pointed out above, to resist on this occasion simply wasn’t in accordance with God’s will, which is why Jesus said to Peter, “Put your sword away!
 Shall I not drink the cup the Father has given me?”
 (John 18:11).
 Peter was simply ignorant of Jesus’ ultimate assignment and therefore not privy to God’s will, just as on an earlier occasion when Jesus rebuked him as “Satan” (Matthew 16:21-23).
-Also, why would Jesus’ disciples even have swords after working for Jesus for over three years if the Lord opposed weapons and violence in the absolute sense?
+Also, why would Jesus’ disciples even have swords after working for Jesus for over three years at this point if the Lord opposed weapons and violence in the absolute sense?

 In support of this is Jesus’ statement to his disciples just prior to leaving for Gethsemane and his subsequent arrest.
-Jesus said, “… if you have a purse, take it, and also a bag; and if you don’t have a sword, sell your cloak and buy one” (Luke 22:35-38).
+Christ said, “… if you have a purse, take it, and also a bag; and if you don’t have a sword, sell your cloak and buy one” (Luke 22:35-38).
 This instruction was in contrast to previous occasions where the disciples ministered without such supportive items in their travels.
 Possessing swords obviously pertained to protection, not aggression, as the threat of criminal persecution increased.
 These swords were short, dagger-like instruments commonly carried in that culture and were used for other things as well as protection.
 The point is that Jesus clearly authorized his disciples to carry instruments of protection, which is backed up later in the very same chapter when the disciples asked, “Lord, should we strike with our swords?” (verse 49).
 Why did they have swords?
 Because Jesus authorized it.

 The Bible says “The slave of the Lord does not fight.”

 More accurately the verse says “The Lord’s servant must not be quarrelsome” (2 Timothy 2:24).
 But this doesn’t mean that a believer cannot fight thugs if (1) threatened as a citizen, (2) someone else is threatened, or (3) working as a government servant, whether a cop or soldier.